a-b-street/abstreet/docs/design/tutorial.md

 and step 3...
 - dismantle the plugin abstraction in UI and probably also the trait. do something different for modes.
 - clean up event vs new_event
+- use Escape to quit most plugins, since it'll only be callable normally from some modes